Debangini Ray

 Qualifications:

-Master’s in Ecology, Environment & Sustainable Development, TISS, Guwahati, 2018
+- Master’s in Ecology, Environment & Sustainable Development, Tata Institute of Social Sciences (TISS), Guwahati, 2018

-P.G Diploma in Environmental Law and Policy, National Law University, New Delhi, 2016
+- Post Graduate Diploma in Environmental Law and Policy, National Law University, New Delhi, 2019

-Bachelor’s (Hons) in English Literature, Gauhati University, Assam, 2015
+- Bachelor’s (Hons) in English Literature, Cotton College, Gauhati University, Assam, 2015

 Email: debangini@dakshin.org